bitsofinfo/cicdstatemgr/examples/tekton/README.md

 Want to see how all the Slack messages and interaction work?
 Check out the [pipelines/bases](pipelines/bases) and [pipelines/confs](pipelines/confs) directories which contain the configs and pipeline-configs that `cicdstatemgr` consumes.

+Want to just get familiar with how the `cicdstatemgr` CLI functionality works? see [examples/basics](../basics/)

 ## Cleanup

 Running the following will kill the `ngrok` process (the pid is in `.ngrok.pid`), and then issue a `minikube delete`